ndycode/oc-chatgpt-multi-auth/docs/getting-started.md

 opencode
 ```

-You'll see all 13 GPT 5.1 variants (Codex, Codex Max, Codex Mini, and GPT 5.1 presets) in the model selector!
+You'll see all 22 GPT 5.x variants (GPT 5.2, GPT 5.2 Codex, Codex Max, Codex, Codex Mini, and GPT 5.1 presets) in the model selector!

 ---